 DEFINITIONS

-Alarm/Hit – a visual and/or audible alert from the ALPR system that a potential match was found between data on the List and a scanned license plate for a specific reason, including, but not limited to, being related to a stolen car, wanted person, missing person, etc.
+Alarm/Hit – a visual and/or audible alert from the ALPR system that a potential match was found between data on the Vehicle List and a scanned license plate for a specific reason, including, but not limited to, being related to a stolen car, wanted person, missing person, etc.

 ALPR Generated Data – all information generated by and through the use of ALPR equipment, including location, date, time, and digital photographic images of a license plate that are taken when it moves into view of the ALPR.